BlogBook Documentation

 Choose a From and To date.
 Only posts published within this range are exported.
 The range is limited to the actual post dates on your blog.
 If the end date is before the start date, a warning is shown.
 Use Reset to Full Range to set the range back to the full span of your content.

-The footer summarizes your filters (e.g. “Filtering by: 2 categories, 1 author”) or “All posts will be included.”
+The footer shows a determinate circular indicator while post counts are updating, then summarizes your filters (e.g. “Filtering by: 2 categories, 1 author”) or “All posts will be included.”
 Tap Continue to go to export options.

 3. Export options

 Set a Book title and Book author(s) (multiple authors separated by commas).
-Choose the metadata format: MultiMarkdown, YAML Front Matter, or Pandoc.
-The chosen format is written at the top of the exported file so tools like Marked or Pandoc can use it.
+Choose the metadata format: MultiMarkdown, YAML Front Matter, or Pandoc—written at the top of the file so tools like Marked or Pandoc can use it.
+For EPUB exports, title and author are embedded in the book metadata.

 Post dates